 Antral ulcers are chronic and open sores that develop on the lining of the lower stomach.
-It is caused by damage in the inner lining of the lowest area of the stomach called the antrum.
+It is due to damage in the inner lining of the lowest area of the stomach called the antrum.

-The human stomach is filled with acid for digestion.
+Generally, the human stomach is filled with acid for digestion.
 The acid cannot damage the inner lining of the stomach due to the presence of a mucous membrane, but sometimes the amount of acid increases and cause damage to the antrum and result to the development of antral ulcers.
-The helicobacter pylori bacteria can form colonies in the mucus layer and damage the inner linning and cause this condition.
+Furthermore, the helicobacter pylori bacteria can form colonies in the mucus layer and damage the inner linning and cause this condition.

-- Developing an upset stomach such as nausea, vomiting and belching
+- At first, developing an upset stomach such as nausea, vomiting and belching

 - Burning or gnawing pain can be felt in the stomach especially within the area of the navel and breastbone.
 Pain becomes severe with an empty stomach.

 - In advanced stages, there are bloody stools and vomiting with presence of blood.

 - A bleeding ulcer causes dizziness or weakness

 - Loss of appetite

 - Tiredness or weakness

 - In addition, continuous or intermittent pain in the stomach